ENVIRONMENTAL CLEAN-UP PROJECT

 .
-The clean-up plan includes removal of all contaminated soil on the property that has been identified as exceeding these standards.
+The clean-up plan included removal of all contaminated soil on the property that has been identified as exceeding these standards.

 Seattle City Light published a SEPA Environmental Checklist